tyrell/movievibes/README.md

 # 🎬 Movie Vibes

-**Movie Vibes** is an AI-powered Spring Boot application that determines the *vibe* of a given movie using metadata such as title, genre, plot, and actors.
-It then uses a local LLM (Spring AI) to recommend similar movies that share the same emotional or thematic feel.
+**Movie Vibes** is an AI-powered application that determines the *vibe* of a given movie using metadata and recommends similar movies that share the same emotional or thematic feel.
+It features a Spring Boot backend with Spring AI and a modern React frontend.

 ---